Prashant9420/geekers/README.md

 * npm install
 * node index.js

-Open http://localhost:3000 with your browser to see the result.
+Open http://localhost:3000 in your browser to see the result.